TaskCoach.AI Blog

 Goal-Setting Science: Why Specific, Difficult Goals Beat SMART

-Locke & Latham's 35 years of goal-setting research show that specific, difficult goals reliably outperform vague or easy goals.
-SMART is a watered-down version that loses the most important variable: difficulty.
+Locke and Latham spent 35 years proving that specific, difficult goals beat vague or easy ones, reliably.
+SMART is a watered-down version of that research that quietly drops the one variable that actually matters: difficulty.

 The Value Of Time: When To Pay Someone Else And When To DIY